 07. Jessica Hische

 Fans of typography are probably already aware of Jessica Hische.
-The American letter, illustrator and type designer already has a legion of devotees thanks to her work on a diverse range of projects including the Love Stamp for USPS, book Covers for Dave Eggers, and new book Tomorrow I'll Be Brave.
+The American letter, illustrator and type designer already has a legion of devotees thanks to her work on a diverse range of projects including the Love Stamp for USPS, book Covers for Dave Eggers, and book Tomorrow I'll Be Brave.

 When she isn't busy working for clients such as Wes Anderson, Penguin Books and The New York Times, Hische is also the creator of popular personal projects, such as the Daily Drop Cap and the humorous (yet useful) flowchart Should I Work For Free?

 Hische has also released a book called In Progress.
 Described as a "show-all romp"through her lettering and type design projects, the book shows you how to sketch distinctive letterforms with step-by-step instructions.

 08. Rachel Inman

-Inman is a design lead at Google, on the Google Maps team.
-Last year, she worked on the new Google Earth – an update that enables users to fly through landmarks and major cities in 3D, then inspect them close up by switching to Street View, or explore curated stories from the likes of BBC and NASA through Voyager.
+Rachel Inman is a design lead at Google, on the Google Maps team.
+She has also worked on the newest Google Earth – an update that enables users to fly through landmarks and major cities in 3D, then inspect them close up by switching to Street View, or explore curated stories from the likes of BBC and NASA through Voyager.